This Vegan Spinach "Chicken" Curry is a verdant treat, nutritious with leafy spinach, nutty with almond paste and fragrant with spices.

 The best part about freeing this recipe from animal products is that you make what is a fairly healthy dish even far more healthier, because vegan chicken substitutes are of course cholesterol-free and usually low-calorie.
 They also pack a ton of protein, just like meat.
 Each serving of this very hearty recipe has just 128 calories, more than 10 grams of protein, and more than 4 grams of dietary fiber.

-If you have one of those friends who’s always telling you how tasty animals are, this Spinach Chicken Curry is the perfect dish to get him or her to shut up for good.
-Paired with some of my raisin and nut basmati pilaf, it is — without exaggeration– to die for.
-Best part?
-There’s no killing involved.
+If you have one of those friends who's always telling you how tasty animals are, this Spinach Chicken Curry is the perfect dish to get him or her to shut up for good.
+Paired with this jeera rice, it is -- without exaggeration-- to die for.

-- 1 10- oz package of frozen spinach , thawed in the microwave with a tablespoon of water.
+- 10 oz frozen spinach (thawed in the microwave with a tablespoon of water.
 I just put the frozen block in a microwave-proof bowl with the water and zap it for five minutes.
-Puree in a blender and set aside.
+Puree in a blender and set aside.)

 - 2 cups mushrooms (I used crimini but button or shiitake would be great too).
 Halve the mushrooms if they're small, and quarter if they're larger.